pulsana-res/PulseWatch/README.md

 - `device_id` and `confidence` columns intentionally excluded from export
 - Consent bottom sheet before every upload — shows exactly what will be sent, requires explicit checkbox confirmation
 - Uploads authenticate with a JWT bearer token (not a client-supplied patient ID header, which could previously be spoofed)
+- Auto-upload is on by default (opt-out, not opt-in) — turning it off in Settings shows an explanatory sheet first; manual upload from Settings still has its own per-upload consent sheet
+- The full risk report can also be exported as a paginated PDF, not just CSV

 See [`pulsewatch_app/ARCHITECTURE.md`](pulsewatch_app/ARCHITECTURE.md) for details.